-Through SkyWest Airlines and ExpressJet, we offer scheduled passenger service with approximately 3,160 daily departures to destinations in the United States, Canada, Mexico and the Caribbean.
-Substantially all of our flights are operated as Delta Connection, United Express, American Eagle or Alaska Airlines under code-share arrangements with Delta, United, American or Alaska, respectively.
+Through SkyWest Airlines and ExpressJet, we offer scheduled passenger service with approximately 2,980 daily departures to destinations in the United States, Canada, Mexico and the Caribbean.
+Substantially all of our flights are operated as Delta Connection, United Express, American Eagle or Alaska Airlines flights under code-share arrangements (commercial agreements between airlines that, among other things, allow one airline to use another airline's flight designator codes on its flights) with Delta, United, American or Alaska, respectively.
 SkyWest Airlines and ExpressJet generally provide regional flying to our major airline partners under long-term, fixed-fee, code-share agreements.
-Among other features of our fixed-fee agreements, our major airline partners generally pay us fixed rates for operating the aircraft primarily based on computed flights, flight time and the number of aircraft under contract, and the major airline partners also reimburse us for specified direct operating expenses (including fuel expense) and pay us a fee for operating the aircraft.
+Under these fixed-fee agreements, our major airline partners generally pay us fixed rates for operating the aircraft primarily based on the number of completed flights, flight time and the number of aircraft under contract.
+The major airline partners also reimburse us for specified direct operating expenses (including fuel expense).

 SkyWest Airlines and ExpressJet have developed industry-leading reputations for providing quality regional airline service during their long operating histories.
 SkyWest Airlines has been flying since 1972 and ExpressJet (and its predecessors) since 1979.
-As of December 31, 2016, we had 652 aircraft in scheduled service consisting of the following:
+As of December 31, 2017, we had 595 aircraft in scheduled service consisting of the following: